aleph-im/aleph-whitepaper/chapters/04-token.md

 ## Token details

-The first issuance of the Aleph utility token will be made as an NRC-20 token, which will be able to be swapped for the native asset at a later date.
+The first issuance of the Aleph utility token will be made as an NRC-20 token first, which will be able to be swapped for the native asset at a later date.

+If technically possible (part under research):

-If technically possible, the switch between nrc-20 and native aleph token will be available in both directions.
+- the switch between nrc-20 and native aleph token will be available in both directions.
+- the token will also be made available as an erc-20 token

 ## Initial token distribution